Division of Regional Development Studies

 We will foster specialized and interdisciplinary “regional creative abilities”.

-• Through the Regional Development Studies program, we provide a task-based learning curriculum where students learn theory and concepts while solving practical problems related to their research projects.
+- Through the Regional Development Studies program, we offer a task-based learning curriculum that enables students to learn theories and concepts while solving practical problems related to their research projects.

-• We also have task-based internships (long-term) that support practical learning in specific regions.
-We regularly hold Regional Development Research Society meetings, which use a multifaceted approach to consider regional issues.
+- We also offer task-based internships (long-term) that support practical learning in specific regions.
+We regularly hold meetings of the Regional Development Research Society, which employs a multifaceted approach to address regional issues.

-• In the Regional Development Studies Program, we place importance on the establishment of interdisciplinary and intersectional networks of teachers, students and local communities.
+- In the Regional Development Studies Program, we placed importance on the establishment of interdisciplinary and intersectional networks between teachers, students, and local communities.

 Philosophy and Goals